gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 Observe that by clicking on the dots on the right side you can view the raw logs

-### Installing Private Packages on a GitHub Action
+### Installing Private Packages in a GitHub Action

 1. Generate a read only token for your private npm repository
 2. Add this token to your github secrets ( Repo settings > Secrets > Add a new secret name `NPM_AUTH_TOKEN`) or use `gh secret set NPM_AUTH_TOKEN` and paste the token in the interactive prompt